cgrymala/post-content-shortcodes/readme.txt

 * Added ability to list posts from another site in a multisite installation (uses shortlinks rather than permalinks)
 * Fixed bug in orderby parameter of post-list shortcode
 * Reduced transient timeout from 24 hours to 1 hour
+* Added widgets to plugin (one to display a list of posts and one to display a single post)

 = 0.2 =